MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 (U) 52.247-64, Preference for Privately Owned U.S.-Flag Commercial Vessels (FEB 2006) (46 U.S.C.
 Appx.
 1241(b) and 10 U.S.C.
 2631).
 Flow down required in accordance with paragraph (d) of FAR clause 52.247-64.

 [60 FR 48255, Sept.
-18, 1995]Editorial Note:For Federal Register citations affecting section 52.212-5, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+18, 1995]Editorial Note:For Federal Register citations affecting section 52.212-5, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Editorial Note:At 85 FR 11768, Feb.
+27, 2020, 52.212-5(b)(17) was revised; however, the amendment could not be incorporated due to inaccurate amendatory instruction.